 - Registration Email—Sent 3 months prior to the event.
 This communication will include time, date, cost, speaker details (if any), and locations of each event.
 View an example.

 - Reunion Website—Event information will be posted on the MU Alumni Online Community at www.villealumni.com

 - Calendar—Event information will be posted on the MUAA calendar.

-- Social Networking—We use Twitter, Facebook, LinkedIn, and RSS Feeds to promote reunion activities.
+- Social Networking—We use Twitter, Facebook, and LinkedIn to promote reunion activities.
 View more information about our social networking strategies.

 - Reunion Blog—Create a blog for your reunion group to share memories, information, and reunion program updates.

 - Online Photo Book—Set up an account with an online photo book site such as Flickr or Google photos for reunion attendees to upload and share photos.